Conor-McDonagh-Rollo/sfml_game_phil/README.md

 ![Set Environment Variable](./images/EnvironmentVariable.png)
 * Restart MSYS64 Bash and check that enviroment variable exists by typing `echo {SFML_SDK}` in terminal.
 Also check that you can see includes, libs and DLLs
 ![Verify Environment Variable](./images/Verify_SFML_SDK_Env_Variable.png)
-* Create a directory for project and Clone repository
+* Create a directory e.g. `Projects` for repository, then `cd c:/Projects' and Clone repository
 ![Create Directory and Clone](./images/CloneRepo.png)
-* Navigate to project folder
+* Navigate to cloned project folder `sfml_game`
 * type ```make```

 ## What is this repository for? ##